One more technique

-For the last 15 years I’ve heard of many different ways for painting a plastic model body, that is why I think there are as many techniques as model makers.
-I have received lots of messages asking me to explain mine, which works ok for me but It could not be useful for other people.
+Well, here we go with another painting technique.
+For the last 15 years, I’ve heard of many different ways of painting a plastic body, this why I think there are as many techniques as model builders.
+I’ve received lots of messages asking me to explain mine, which works ok for me but could not be useful for others.

-There wasn’t other chance that sanding the paint softly, until achieving a matt surface without faults and then give the finishing with a polish compound.
+There wasn’t other chance than softly sand the paint until achieving a matt surface without faults and then give the finish with a polish compound.
+Today this paint method is used with best results by most of car modelers.
+I admit that this method doesn't work very well for me with big scale kits (1/12, 1/8)

-After painting a metal part, I warm it in an oven, this temperature increase makes the paint become soft and pressed; disappearing in this way the orange peel, even which is not evident, so an incredible shine is achieved.
+After painting a metal part, I warm it in an oven, this temperature increase will cause paint to become soft and flatted; disappearing in this way the orange peel, even which is not evident, so an incredible shine is achieved.
+This is the reason why most of the modelers use to warm with a hair dryer the parts recently painted.

 Remember that orange peel is the accumulation of small paint particles, which don’t get to form an even surface.